 Here are a few unedited pictures of how the Allbirds looked when sliding them on:

-There are a few notes that you should know – particularly about the mesh upper:
+There are a few things that you should know – particularly about the mesh upper:

 These shoes felt incredibly comfortable when sliding them on.
 The full mesh upper allows so much air (not in a cold way) to come through the fabric to prevent any sweat build-up.